Symphony No. 1 (Carter): Instrumentation

-The work is scored for an orchestra comprising two flutes (second doubling piccolo), two oboes, two clarinets (first doubling E-flat clarinet), two bassoons, two horns, two trumpets, trombone, timpani, and strings.
+The work is scored for an orchestra comprising two flutes (second doubling piccolo), two oboes, two clarinets (first doubling E♭ clarinet), two bassoons, two horns, two trumpets, trombone, timpani, and strings.

 Reception

 The Symphony No. 1 has been praised by music critics.
 Reviewing a 2003 recording of the work (among other Carter pieces), Arnold Whittall of Gramophone wrote:

 The wartime muscularity of the Symphony No 1 (completed in 1942 but heard here in its 1954 revision) is clearest in passages which echo, or anticipate, Copland's more extrovert orchestral scores of the same period.
 But that triumphalist spirit is most productively on show in Carter's splendidly brash Holiday Overture (1944).
 The Symphony as a whole is less straightforward, more varied in style and character, and the slow movement in particular moves from hymnic meditation into more ambiguous regions of expression in a manner that might not be completely convincing.
 It is certainly distinctive, however, and fits well with the balance between restraint and exuberance that typifies the work as a whole.